ve-ev/release-manager-app/README.md

    - Dates are highlighted when today/expired under the same conditions.

 6. Filters and Sorting
-   - Filters: by product (exact), version (substring), and status (exact).
+   - Filters: by tag (exact), version (substring), and status (exact).
-   - Sorting: by product, version, progress (approx. by planned issue count), status (predefined order), featureFreezeDate, and releaseDate (default desc for dates, asc for others).
+   - Sorting: by tag, version, progress (approx. by planned issue count), status (predefined order), featureFreezeDate, and releaseDate (default desc for dates, asc for others).
 Sorting is toggled via the header.

 7. Permissions Model
    - Derived from backend /permissions endpoint, based on groups configured in app settings: